To make the right decisions, you'll need to consider key questions including:

 What is the best way for me to protect my business from Employer Shared Responsibility penalties?
 ACA reporting and compliance may seem daunting.
 It doesn’t need to be this way.
 Yes, "large employers" need to track, compile, and/or report on employee eligibility and benefit information.
 Once you understand ACA reporting and compliance, it really is a piece of cake.
 Work with a trusted advisor to determine your requirements and to help you vet the right solution based on your situation.

-When is 1094-1095 reporting due in 2018?
+What is a 1094-1095 form?
 The Internal Revenue Service is responsible for the administration of these requirements.
 In order to do so, they must gather information on individuals and employers to confirm everyone is doing what ACA requires.
-Depending on your plan(s), someone will need to file information on Forms (Form 1094-B, Form 1095-B, Form 1094-C and Form 1095-C) with the IRS in February/March of 2017 which will report data from 2016.
+Depending on your plan(s), someone will need to file information on Forms (Form 1094-B, Form 1095-B, Form 1094-C and Form 1095-C) with the IRS.

 Health Care Reform